Disclaimer for All Information on Dental Cavitations and NICO and Ischemic Bone Disease contained in this page:

 Additional terms include: osteomyelitis, osteonecrosis, Neuralgia-Inducing Cavitational Osteonecrosis (NICO), Chronic Osteitis, Ratner’s Cyst, Robert’s Cyst, Osteocavitations.

 While these jaw infections can be acute such as osteomyelitis (a highly dangerous, virulent tissue necrotizing bacteria – emergency room is warranted!) we rarely see acute forms; those are immediately referred to an oral surgeon or hospital.
 There is a clear difference between fatty degenerative osteolysis of jaw bone and the clissical form of acute or chronic osteomyelitis.
 FDOJ is more similar to “Silent Inflammation” with painlessness and subliminal inflation associated with it.
 For the purpose of this exploratory article, Ischemic Bone Disease will be interchangeable with IBD / CIBD / cavitation / jaw bone infection / FDOJ / NICO.

 Read about the History of Cavitations <= coming soon

-Cavitation of the Jaw – Ischemic Bone Disease “IBD” or Chronic Ischemic Jawbone Disease “CIBD” or Fatty Degenerative Osteonecrosis “FDOJ”
+Cavitation of the Jaw – Ischemic Bone Disease “IBD” or Chronic Ischemic Jawbone Disease “CIBD” or Fatty Degenerative Osteolysis”FDOJ”

 In the jaws NICO can be complicated by the presence of chronic infections that can be related to periodontal and dental infections, including chronically infected root-canaled teeth.
-The fact that the jaws contain branches of the 5th cranial nerve ( trigeminal nerve) is also an situation unique to the jawbones.
+The fact that the jaws contain branches of the 5th cranial nerve ( trigeminal nerve) is also a situation unique to the jawbones.
 The frequent use of local anesthetics and specifically nerve blocks with high concentrations of vasoconstrictors (drugs that shrink blood vessels, specifically epinephrine found in most dental anesthetics) can also exacerbate the problem, in addition to the use of other pharmaceutical drugs such as corticosteroids.
 Toxins such as heavy metals (lead, mercury, nickel, cadmium) and acetaldehyde are contributory factors and trauma in any form can also play a role.

 Over time a number of other names have also been used by various dental clinicians for jawbone with chronic ischemic damage such as:

 Chronic Osteitis, Ratner’s Cyst, Robert’s Cyst, Osteocavitations and Neuralgia-Inducing Cavitational Osteonecrosis (NICO), the latter being more specific for cases when neuralgia is a dominant feature of the disease process since there are many cases where pain is either absent or a minor symptom.